11 Data Structures

 End Sub

-In the example below, we create a function that returns an array of integers containing the multiples of a given number n.
+In Listing 11.7, we create a function that returns an array of integers containing the multiples of a given number n.

 The function ExampleReturningArrayWithMultiplesOf takes an integer n as input and returns an array of integers with the multiples of n from 1 to 10.